imorti/rapid-kube/README.md

 3. In our prompt we just have to run `get pods`, `get deployments` and `get services` to see what's running on our cluster.
 Do so now.
 Notice you can tab on your choices as you type?
 Yeah, that's `kube-prompt` at work!

+# Workloads
+* In our `kube-prompt` terminal session, run: `run nginx --image nginx --port 80`
+* Now run `get deployments` (notice you can tab-select deployments as you type).
+* Now let's expose this deployment so we can access it from outside our cluster: `expose deployment nginx --type NodePort --port 80`
+* To view our service we run `get servivces`.
+* We see our nginx service running.
+However, in minikube we can only use a type of NodePort for exposing services.
+On a cloud provider or if we set up a load balancer, we can use the LoadBalancer type.
+* Open a new window in terminal.
+Run `minikube service nginx`.
+This will open up a browser window to our nginx host and port.

+Congrats!
+We've deployed a workload and exposed it to be reached externally from our local cluster!